 Who are we?

-AiCore is a vocational AI school.
+AiCore is a specialist Ai & Data career accelerator.
 That means that our purpose is to teach you what companies need from machine learning engineers, so that you can land a job in the field.

 AiCore was founded by Harry Berg, Christian Kerr and Haron Shams.